-A teacher who deems it necessary to report a student for a general rule violation should complete and have the student sign a demerit slip.
-This slip, with a full description and explanation of the incident and recommended demerits, is then given to the Upper School Dean of Students who approves the number of demerits the student will receive.
+If a teacher deems it necessary to report a student for a general rule violation, the teacher will complete a demerit form then have the student sign the form to show acknowledgement of the demerits.
+This form, with a full description and explanation of the incident and recommended demerits, will be given to the Upper School Dean of Students who approves the number of demerits the student will receive.